 In this Annual Report on Form 20-F, we use adjusted net profit, adjusted ROE and adjusted ROA.
 These measures are not calculated in accordance with IFRS and we collectively refer to these as non-GAAP financial measures.
-For more information see "Presentation of Financial Information-Non-GAAP Financial Measures".
+For more information, see "Presentation of Financial Information-Non-GAAP Financial Measures".

-The following table presents adjusted net profit, adjusted ROE and adjusted ROA on a consolidated basis and for each of or three business segments, as of and for the years ended December 31, 2020, 2019 and 2018:
+The table below presents adjusted net profit, adjusted ROE and adjusted ROA on a consolidated basis and for each of our three business segments, if any, as of and for the year ended December 31, 2019.
+We did not adjust net profit, ROA or ROE for the years ended December 31, 2021 and 2020, respectively.